JapanesePlatano/Notes/Code 401 - Advanced Ops and Cyber Security/Read: Class 43 B.md

 # Sniffing and Evasion

-Based on the provided information, here are answers to your questions:

 1. **Explain a Sniffing Attack Using Non-Technical Terms**:
    A sniffing attack is similar to eavesdropping on private conversations but occurs in the digital realm.
 In this context, the malicious individual uses special tools to secretly "listen" to the data being sent across a network.
 This can involve capturing sensitive information like passwords or manipulating the data to disrupt services or gain unauthorized access to systems.